agentv/Outlanders/README.md

 #### Project Status

+200424 - this project is nearing its end. assets from this project will be factored into the project for "XSettlers" (say it like accellerator) which will be a Mule project using API-led connectivity.
+Simplification, and a message-centric architecture make it seem possible to implement this game with a variety of user experience models.
+These could range from a 3D map rendered as an SVG object embedded in HTML5, a VR warroom, or simply a Twitter DM dialog.
+At this point, it's clear that we want to implement the game map as 3D space. (early efforts can be constrained to plane 0) The total number of objects is streamlined I think, and the same with the API architecture.

 190527 - (laughs!)
 It's still time to implement the note server.
 And the breakthrough this time was an engine (written as a Mule app in Anypoint Studio) that can generate and store patches of the map.
 New game object now.
 The "plot" -- it is a 16x16 fragment of the game map.

 190523 - It's time to implement the note server.
 It should be an object store that holds notes according to their key (a construct that consists of object type, timestamp, and a salt component that eliminates namespace collision.
 A function (NameMaker() in gu.py) is already present to create such keys. ---- after some thought, believe I have to do a spoon-over, and maybe model the objects in Java.
 Haven't settled on that outcome, but I'm feeling that, especially if I want to use a Mule Runtime for the server.
 Maybe low-level objects (Pods, Notes) can be modeled in Java, and the higher-order elements (Sector, Ship, Gameboard) could be modeled in JSON or YAML.
 Thinking about that now.